Proteomics Facility

 Acknowledgment

-We request that users of our facility please use this statement when acknowledging work performed in the facility:
+We request that users of our facility please use this statement with the instrument used for their project(s) when acknowledging work performed in the facility: